 Haunted Hikes in South Louisiana

-LeBranche Wetland Watchers Haunted History Hike in Norco: A one night event on October 27th, this kid friendly tour highlights the Native Americans ancestors of the Chitimacha tribe, the ghosts of Iberville and Bienville, Jean Lafitte and his Privateers, the survivors of the Hurricane of 1915 that destroyed the town of LaBranche and the spooky folklore of the modern day hunters and fishermen.
-If you want to go this year, you can check out their Facebook page for more details.
-If you’re looking for something closer to home, Elk’s Lodge in Slidell hosts a “Spook Trail” every year for one weekend only.
+LeBranche Wetland Watchers Haunted History Hike in Norco: A one night event in October, this kid friendly tour highlights the Native Americans ancestors of the Chitimacha tribe, the ghosts of Iberville and Bienville, Jean Lafitte and his Privateers, the survivors of the Hurricane of 1915 that destroyed the town of LaBranche and the spooky folklore of the modern day hunters and fishermen.
+They have not posted this year’s event but I will share a link as soon as I see it.
+If you’re looking for something closer to home, the Elk’s Lodge in Slidell hosts a “Spook Trail” every year for one weekend only.
 Those dates have not been released but they will be updated as soon as I have them.

 New Orleans Ghost Tours